 The nature and scale of the information that you will need to provide is proportionate to the proposed work.
 Larger marine developments, such as significant infrastructure projects, are likely to require a full Environmental Impact Assessment (EIA) under the EIA regulations.
+More information about environmental assessment is available on the NRW website.
+On the website there is also Information about the EIA Regulations for marine works and NRW guidance (GN013) on scoping an Environmental Impact Assessment for marine developments.
 Smaller developments and activities, if they do not require a full EIA, may still require some form of Ecological Impact Assessment (EcIA) and you will need to provide information to support this process.
+EcIA is a process of identifying, quantifying and evaluating potential effects of development-related or other proposed actions on habitats, species and ecosystems (CIEEM, 2018).

 The regulator needs to carry out relevant assessments of your application and ensure compliance with all relevant legislation.
 This may require a separate process of EcIA to be completed (see the Marine Licensing pages on our website for further explanation of this).
 For example, if the proposed works have implications for the features of a Special Area of Conservation designated under the EU Habitats Directive, then an Appropriate Assessment may be required in accordance with the Conservation of Habitats and Species Regulations 2017.
 Similarly, for permissions regulated by NRW, all activities need to comply with the Water Framework Directive (WFD) and a WFD assessment may be required to determine whether a development or activity will cause or contribute to deterioration of waterbody status or jeopardise the water body achieving good status.
+Activities that may impact estuarine (transitional) and coastal waters may require a WFD assessment.
+Information about the requirement for WFD assessment in relation to marine licenses in Welsh waters is available on the NRW website and links to the gov.uk website and Water Watch Wales pages which provide guidance and information to help you undertake a WFD assessment.